- Find the best broker for your trading needs

 In other words, the spread is the difference between the bid price (the price at which you can sell) and the ask price (the price at which you can buy).
 Brokers charge spreads as a fee for enabling the trades.

+For example, a broker might offer a 0.0 pip spread on EUR/USD but charge a commission of 6 USD per lot traded.
+This pricing model is commonly used by ECN (Electronic Communication Network) or STP (Straight Through Processing) brokers, who pass client trades directly to liquidity providers without intervention.
 The commission can be seen as a fee for the broker’s service of facilitating the trade.
 For a broker offering low or even zero spreads, the commission may be their primary source of income.

 Fixed spread brokers offer spreads that do not change, no matter the market conditions, whereas variable spreads could be lower, but fluctuate throughout the trading day.